 Stop Trailer Sway Before It Starts

 Many trailer sway control devices cannot be used in all kinds of weather conditions.
 However, the SwayPro weight distribution hitch can!
 SwayPro prevents trailer sway before it starts, using spring bars to keep constant pressure inward to hold the trailer in place.
-This highly effective type of trailer sway prevention is easy to install and is one of the safest, user-friendly sway prevention systems on the market today.
+This highly effective type of trailer sway control is easy to install and is one of the safest, user-friendly sway prevention systems on the market today.